cloudmesh-community/book/chapters/preface/notation.md

 [:pencil: Slides 10](TBD)

 Slides without any audio.
-They may be fasster to download.
+They may be faster to download.

 :mortar_board: